 - 2 parsnips - sliced, about 1.5 cups

-- 1 tbsp fresh thyme leaves - sub 1 tsp dried
+- 1 tablespoon fresh thyme leaves - sub 1 teaspoon dried

 - 1 15-ounce can cannellini beans - drained and rinsed; can sub Great Northern beans